JuliaLang/PackageCompiler.jl/README.md

-## Building a shared library from your julia code
+## Building a shared library and executable from your julia code

 1. Make sure all the packages and modules are precompiled.
 In my case the Julia 0.6 binary is downloaded and installed in `~/julia-0.6`.